 Better yet, look for a private condo, cottage, or cabin to rent.
 This means you and your significant other will have the entire place to yourself, and it will be more intimate and quiet.
 Bonus: it may be cheaper than most resorts.

-Finally, you might be able to find a bed and breakfast that specializes in couples-only retreats, if this something you are looking for.
+Finally, you might be able to find a bed and breakfast that specializes in couples-only retreats if this is something you are looking for.

 Going to Hawaii without the kids gives you the perfect opportunity to rekindle some romance in your relationship.
-Luckily, there are plenty of romantic activities to be found around the islands.
+Luckily, plenty of romantic activities can be found around the islands.

 ● Scenic Drives/Hikes – Hawaii is made up of some of the most beautiful and unique lands – from active volcanoes to glass beaches and dense rainforests.
 It’s no wonder that almost every island boasts some beautiful drives or hikes.
 However, you might miss a lot of the scenery with kids in tow on a drive, and many hikes may not be kid-friendly.
 Traveling without the kids means you get to enjoy whatever hike or drive you’d like to see more of the island.